Amstel Gold Race (men's race): Search for identity

-In 1967 the start location moved to Helmond, in front of sponsor Amstel's headquarters, and the distance was scaled back to 213 km.
+In 1967 the start location moved to Helmond, in front of sponsor Amstel's factory there, and the distance was scaled back to 213 km.
 Arie den Hartog won the second edition, becoming the first Dutch winner.
 In 1968 the race took place on 21 September because of a calendar conflict; the only time the Amstel Gold Race was ever run in the autumn.
 Dutchman Harrie Steevens won the race over a distance of 254 km.

 In 1969 the race returned to April.
 Guido Reybrouck won the fourth edition, the first in a series of Belgian wins.
 The race was affected by severe snow and hailstorms, forcing many riders to abandon due to hypothermia.

 A young race, the Amstel Gold Race struggled to find its place on the international calendar between the much older cobbled classics and the Ardennes classics and had problems attracting the best riders.
-For several years, cycling great Eddy Merckx did not participate because organizers could not pay his starting fee.
+For 2 years, cycling great Eddy Merckx did not participate anymore because organizers could not pay his starting fee.
 In 1973 race director Herman Krott agreed to pay a considerable sum to Merckx's team, provided that he would win the race.
 Merckx started and won the Amstel Gold Race more than three minutes ahead of the second-place finisher.
 Two years later, he was the first rider to win a second time.

 In the late 1970s Dutchman Jan Raas won the Amstel Gold Race a record five times, of which four were consecutive.
 Raas was able to rely on his strong sprint finish, but also took two solo victories.
 Dutch media started coining the phrase Amstel Gold Raas.
 In 1983 Australian Phil Anderson became the first non-European winner.

 Move to Maastricht

 In 1991 the finish of the Amstel Gold Race moved to Maastricht, Limburg's capital city, and in 1998 the start also moved there.
 The character of the race was more and more defined by the hilly area in the south of the province.
-Only two Dutch riders, Michael Boogerd and Erik Dekker, have won the race in the last two decades before Mathieu van der Poel's win in 2019.
+Only two Dutch riders, Michael Boogerd and Erik Dekker, had won the race in the last two decades before Mathieu van der Poel's famous win in 2019.
 Both Boogerd and Dekker beat American Lance Armstrong in a two-man sprint in Maastricht, in 1999 and 2001 respectively.
 The 2001 race only had 37 finishers of a 190-strong pack, the lowest number in modern times.
 Boogerd shares the record of seven podium finishes with Jan Raas, having achieved one victory, four-second places, two third places and several other top-ten finishes.